 So your body is also about to go through one of its biggest transitions.
 And unfortunately, you’re likely to experience an unprecedented level of social surveillance and commentary about how much weight you should be gaining in pregnancy.
 Colleagues, friends, family, even medical professionals might suggest you haven’t put on enough weight, or that perhaps, you’ve gained too much.
+The internet offers an abundance of weight gain calculators, judging your “health” by your weight gain.
 File this under: all the ways women can’t win.

 So how much weight should you be gaining in pregnancy?
 Let’s dive into it.